Beyond ClojureScript: Elm

 Innovation speed

 Everyone knows that the JS ecosystem moves at blinding speed.
 One development that has caught the attention of Clojuresript developers are ‘post REST’ technologies such as Facebook’s GraphQL and Netflix’ Falcor.
-Elm moves slower than Clojurescript but from the mailing lists its clear that the main contributers actively tracks these technologies.
+Elm moves slower than Clojurescript but from the mailing lists its clear that the main contributors actively tracks these technologies.
 If one of these JS libraries really takes off I’m certain support will be added.
 Don’t expect Elm to be the first compile-to-JS language to adopt red-hot JS frameworks but at the same time you shouldn’t fear being left out of the ’next big JS thing’.

 Elm currently doesn’t have a story for Node.
 This is an area that is being worked on and I’d say its only a matter of time before it happens.
 Expect a solution for server side rendered Elm apps in a not too distant future.